-This region of the dialog provides the option and controls to configure the layer colors for the active color profile - the profile currently selected in the Saved Color Profiles list.
+Active color profile - this region provides controls to configure the layer colors for the active color profile, i.e., the profile currently selected in the Saved Color Profiles list.

-Layers - lists, by name, all supported board layers, as well as system layers.
+Layers - lists all supported board layers as well as system layers.
 For each layer in the list, its currently assigned color is displayed in the color swatch to the right.
 To change the color for a layer, simply select it in the list, then use the controls to the right to choose a new color.

-The list of layers reflects those presented on the Board Layers And Colors tab of the View Configurations dialog.
+The list of layers reflects those presented in the View Configuration panel on the Layer & Colors tab.

-Color Chooser - the region to the right of the layers list offers the same controls as those found in the standard Choose Color dialog, when setting colors elsewhere in the software.
+Selection region - the region to the right of the layers list offers the same controls as those found in the standard Choose Color dialog.
 Three tabs are available, essentially giving you simple and advanced modes for choosing the required layer color:

 Basic - this tab provides a flat listing of colors.

-Standard - this tab provides a hexagonal color chooser filled with popular colors, as well as controls for quickly choosing black, white, or various shades of grey.
+Standard - this tab provides a hexagonal color selector filled with popular colors, as well as controls for quickly choosing black, white, or various shades of gray.

-Custom - this tab provides advanced controls for getting that exact shade of color required.
-Use the main color area to drag the crosshair to the 'ball park' color required, then use the vertical slider bar to the right, to fine-tune the shade.
-Use the Color model drop-down field to choose between two color models, either RGB (Red, Green, Blue) or HSL (Hue, Saturation, Liminance).
+Custom - this tab provides advanced controls for getting the exact shade of color required.
+Use the main color area to drag the cross-hair to the 'ball park' color required, then use the vertical slider bar to the right to fine-tune the shade.
+Use the Color model drop-down field to choose between two color models, either RGB (Red, Green, Blue) or HSL (Hue, Saturation, Luminance).
 The fields below update as you change the color controls above.
-Alternatively, enter the values for Red/Hue, Green/Sat, and Blue/Lum directly.
+Alternatively, enter the values for Red, Green, and Bluedirectly.